• slide

 Implementation

-• Me and My Relationships: includes content on feelings, emotions, conflict resolution and friendships;
+• Me and My Relationships – feelings, emotions, conflict resolution and friendships

-• Valuing Difference: a focus on respectful relationships and British values;
+• Valuing Difference – respectful relationships and British values

-• Rights and Responsibilities: learning about money, living the wider world and the environment;
+• Rights and Responsibilities – money, the wider world and the environment

 Most lessons are recorded in the class PSHE ‘Floorbook’, which shows a journey and a celebration of learning through the thematic units taught.
 Summative assessment is undertaken using the Wentworth Foundation Subject Assessment sheets which are completed at the end of each term, allowing progress to be recorded and tracked.

-In addition to dedicated PSHE lessons, many other curriculum subjects make a link to PSHE, British Values and SMSC (spiritual, moral, social and cultural development) and the language is used consistently by all staff.
-British Values and SMSC displays throughout the school also reinforce the PSHE curriculum, further enabling children to make links.
+In addition to dedicated PSHE lessons, many other curriculum subjects make a link to PSHE and displays throughout the school also reinforce the PSHE curriculum, further enabling children to make links.
 Additionally, pupils are encouraged to show leadership in their community through the school council, eco team and representing their class as a citizen of the term.

 Impact